-If I had a choice of three baits to fish a body of water for largemouth bass, I would definitely have a spinner-bait as one of the three baits that I would choose.
-Spinner-baits are one of the most versatile type of baits that an angler can use when fishing for bass.
-There are several different presentations and techniques that one can use when fishing with a spinner-bait, such as:
+Spinnerbaits are one of the most versatile types of baits that an angler can use when fishing for bass.
+There are several different presentations and techniques that one can use when fishing with a spinnerbait, such as:

 1) Cast 'n Wind: This is probably the most common presentation used by most anglers.
-You simply cast the bait and reel it back in at a moderate retrieval rate which keeps the bait just under the water surface usually no deeper than 4 to 5 feet deep.
+Simply cast the bait and reel it back in at a moderate retrieval rate which keeps the bait just under the water surface usually no deeper than 4 to 5 feet deep.
 This technique works well when an angler wants to cover a lot of water in a short time.
-It's both simple and very effective at times!
+It's both simple and very effective at times.

-4) Jig It: Jigging the spinner-bait can be one presentation you’ll not want to forget because it’s proven to be one of the more successful techniques when fishing a spinner-bait.
-The presentation is very simple and the results can be very satisfactory!
-Jigging the spinner-bait is done simply by pitching the spinner-bait in a targeted area such as patches of open water in vegetation, space holes in structure, next to and in between pilings, in between rocks, etc. Let the spinner-bait drop to the bottom, lift your rod tip up and down two or three times, then let the spinner-bait settle to the bottom again.
+4) Jig It: The presentation is very simple and the results can be very satisfactory!
+Jigging the spinnerbait is done simply by pitching the spinnerbait in a targeted area such as patches of open water in vegetation, space holes in structure, next to and in between pilings, in between rocks, etc. Let the spinnerbait drop to the bottom, lift your rod tip up and down two or three times, then let the spinnerbait settle to the bottom again.

-5) Drag It: Some of the biggest bass I had ever caught were by using this presentation.
-You simply work the spinner-bait as you would a plastic lizard or worm.
-Cast the spinner-bait and let it fall to the bottom, reel or retrieve the slack out of your line, lift your rod tip slowly from about the 9 o’clock position to the 12 o’clock position (or straight up), reel in the slack and repeat this technique all the way back to the boat.
+5) Drag It: Simply work the spinner-bait as you would a plastic lizard or worm.
+Cast the spinnerbait and let it fall to the bottom.
+Reel or retrieve the slack out of your line, lift your rod tip slowly from about the 9 o’clock position to the 12 o’clock position (or straight up), reel in the slack and repeat this technique all the way back to the boat.
 Make sure you try to keep tension always on your bait for this technique.

 6) Yo-Yo or Pump It: This technique can also be very effective at different times, especially in and around vegetation areas.
-With this technique, simply cast the spinner-bait to the targeted area, using more of a "slow roll" for a retrieve, but while on the retrieve, periodically make a quick lift of your rod tip after 5 or 6 winds on your reel, stop reeling and let the spinner-bait flutter back down towards the bottom until the slack is out of your line, then repeat this process all the way back to the boat.
+Simply cast the spinnerbait to the targeted area, using more of a "slow roll" for a retrieve; but while on the retrieve, periodically make a quick lift of your rod tip after 5 or 6 winds on your reel, stop reeling and let the spinner-bait flutter back down towards the bottom until the slack is out of your line.
+Then repeat this process all the way back to the boat.